BCSC 170: Syllabus

 If you miss a class, it is your responsibility to make up the material that was covered by completing the assigned readings, reviewing any materials posted on Blackboard, and getting notes from a classmate.
 You are encouraged to attend office hours to have specific questions answered about the material.

-Late Assignments
+Late Papers

-No late assignments will be accepted.
+No late papers will be accepted.
 When absences can be anticipated (e.g., University sponsored activities, religious observations), you must inform the Instructor in advance, and with as much notice as possible, in order to make alternative arrangements.
 For unanticipated events, the Instructor should be notified as soon as possible.
 Accommodations for extensions due to extenuating circumstances will be made based on Instructor discretion.